hackshackers/hackshackers-hugo/content/news/2017/01/seven-first-events-of-2017-nairobi-joburg-singapore-and-more.md

 - Newsletter
 ---

 Happy Friday, hacks and hackers.
-After a winter hibernation (or summer nap, for those in the southern hemisphere), seven Hacks/Hackers chapters are holding their first events of 2017, including in Asia, Europe, North America and Africa.
+After a winter hibernation (or summer nap, for those in the southern hemisphere), seven Hacks/Hackers groups are holding their first events of 2017, including in Asia, Europe, North America and Africa.

 {{< tweet 822329676311961600 >}}